-Source: Various, calculations of the Joint Research Center (JRC)
+Source: Various, calculations from the European Commission's Joint Research Center (JRC)

 The proved reserves for the EU represent between 0.5% (BP 2007) and 0.8% (BGR 2006) of world reserves.
-The different graphs below show a convergence of estimates and a relatively moderate declining trend in respect of current reserves (Figure 15).
+The different graphs below show a convergence of estimates and a relatively moderate declining trend in respect of current reserves (see figure 15).
 At the current production rate, these proved reserves secure between 7.7 (Enerdata 2008) and 7.8 (BP 2008) years of domestic production.